We have a new name for Summer’s Eve – Summer’s Deceive.

 Fairy Fem Wipes Mother

-Use of feminine wipes is on the rise largely due to stepped up marketing by brands like Summer’s Eve, which promotes feminine wipes as a ‘must-have’ for both health and self-image.
+Use of intimate wipes is on the rise largely due to stepped up marketing by brands like Summer’s Eve, which promotes wipes as a ‘must-have’ for both health and self-image.
 The chemicals used in their wipes products, however, belie marketing messages that tell women they need wipes in order to feel fresh, clean and confident.

 - Octoxynol-9 is a potent contraceptive drug that effectively kills sperm.
-However, wipes containing octoxynol-9 are not considered contraceptives, nor are they required to have any caution labeling to their potential effect on a woman’s fertility.
+However, wipes containing octoxynol-9 are not considered contraceptives, nor are they required to have any caution labeling to their potential effect on fertility.

 - 2-Bromo-2-Nitropropane-1,3-Diol and Iodopropynyl butylcarbamate (IPBC) are preservatives used in several Summer’s Eve wipes, including one product labeled ‘Simply Sensitive.’
 2-Bromo-2-Nitropropane-1,3-Diol releases formaldehyde, a human carcinogen.
 Exposure to formaldehyde can cause allergic reactions for those who are sensitized to it.
-IPBC is also a well-known skin allergen, making the use of feminine wipes containing these chemicals a painful experience for many women.
+IPBC is also a well-known skin allergen, making the use of wipes containing these chemicals a painful experience for many women.
 (UPDATE 7.11.2019: because thousands of you took action, Summer’s Eve has reformulated and have removed these preservatives from their new products!
 But read labels: Products on the shelves may still contain 2-Bromo-2-Nitropropane-1,3-Diol and Iodopropynyl butylcarbamate (IPBC))

-- Fragrance is used in all Summer’s Eve feminine wipes, but labels offer no fragrance ingredient information.
+- Fragrance is used in all Summer’s Eve wipes, but labels offer no fragrance ingredient information.
 Instead their website only lists ‘Clinically Tested Safe Scents’ as one of the benefits to using their wipes products.
 And now they are marketing a “fragrance-free” product that actually contains a number of fragrance chemicals.
-This is vague marketing language that fails to provide women the ingredient information they need to make their own purchasing choices — and in the case of their “fragrance-free” products, this marking is at best misleading and at worst, deceiving.
+This is vague marketing language that fails to provide people the ingredient information they need to make their own purchasing choices — and in the case of their “fragrance-free” products, this marking is at best misleading and at worst, deceiving.
 Fragrance can be made up of potentially hundreds of different ingredients, many of which are linked to serious health problems from skin irritation to hormone disruption and breast cancer.

 - Neutresse®, a trademarked odor-control technology used in many Summer’s Eve wipes.
-It is the only feminine wipes brand that has such technology, and like fragrance, the ingredients in Neutresse are also withheld from consumers.
+It is the only wipes brand that has such technology, and like fragrance, the ingredients in Neutresse are also withheld from consumers.

 More resources on avoiding toxic chemicals in menstrual and personal care products